Chinese Camp Content

 Pose for photographs in front of Shanghai’s iconic, futuristic skyline and explore the city’s colonial past through a walk past the old British-built edifices and the Monument to the People’s Heroes.

 Play football, fly kites or even take a boat trip for an afternoon.
-Endless possibilities and fun abounds in a day out at one of Shanghai’s many lush and green parks.
+Endless possibilities and fun abounds in a day out at one of Shanghai’s many parks.

 Yu Garden